alexreardon/bind-event-listener/README.md

 ![types](https://img.shields.io/badge/types-typescript-blueviolet)
 [![minzip](https://img.shields.io/bundlephobia/minzip/bind-event-listener.svg)](https://www.npmjs.com/package/bind-event-listener)

-> A utility to make using `addEventListener` easier.
-I seem to write this again with every new project, so I made it a library
+> A utility to make binding and (**especially**) unbinding DOM events easier.
+> I seem to write this again with every new project, so I made it a library

 ```ts
 import { bind } from 'bind-event-listener';